trans-travel/trans-travel/us/nh.md

 New Hampshire does not have laws that target trans people directly and has non-discrimination laws that protect trans people.

-New Hampshire criminalizes some surgical trans care for children, but does not generally criminalize other gender-related care, thus it appears that parents visiting with trans children will not risk custody.
+New Hampshire criminalizes and/or bans trans medical care for children.

 ## Non-discrimination Law